 Home - Resources

-One of the most important activities of the National Academies is to disseminate scientific and technical knowledge to the public and to decision makers around the world.
+One of the most important activities of the Academies is to disseminate scientific and technical knowledge to the public and to decision makers around the world.
 This page provides an overview of a number of resources and services for our (international) users:

 Access to publications